karkman/MMB-114_Genomics/06-Metabolic-pathways.md

 ## Mapping annotations to KEGG pathways

-Here we will use KEGG-tools again to put the annotations in the context of the KEGG pathways.
+Here we will use KEGG-tools again to put the annotations in the context of the KEGG pathways:

 ```bash
 cd $WRKDIR/MMB-114